D-Mutabazi/D-Mutabazi/README.md

 - 👋 Hi, I’m @D-Mutabazi (Dgibrilly Mutabazi)
 - 👀 I’m currently a Data Engineering student the University of Stellenbosch.
-I'm interested in machine learming and full stack devlelopment.
+Currently in my 4th year of studies, I'm interested in machine learming and full stack devlelopment.
 - 🌱 I’m currently learning and expanding my knowledge on Java, Python and JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to expand my practical knowledge and I am open to any available internship or part time position....
 - 📫 Reach me via email: Dgibrillymutabazi@gmail.com

 <!---